-Here’s a list of 20 zero waste swaps that can save you money!
-These swaps can save you up to $9,000 per year — that’s a lot of money!
+Here’s a list of 20 zero waste swaps that save money!
+These easy sustainable swaps can save you up to $9,000 per year – that’s a lot of money!

 - How I save 50% of my income (and how you can too)

 - 10 ways to stop spending money you don’t have

 - 50 creative ways to save money on a tight budget

 1. Swap plastic bags for reusable shopping bags

 Most stores have started charging customers for plastic bags, up to $0.15 at some stores.
 The average American family uses nearly 1,500 plastic shopping bags per year.

 By bringing your own reusable bag, this can save you up to $225 per year.
 Start by reusing bags you already have.

 This can help you save money, reduce waste, and it’s better for our planet too.
 This is one of the easiest zero waste swaps you can make.